-Kaju as they are popularly known in our part of the world and Cashew for the rest are considered to be a part of the royal and rich appetite.
+Kaju, as they are popularly known in our part of the world and Cashew for the rest, is considered to be a part of the royal and rich appetite.

 Actually a seed of the Apple Cashew fruit, it is actually being considered in the family of nuts.

 Kaju is considered to yield a significant amount of calories essential for body growth.
 Rich in minerals like manganese, potassium etc, it is also is a source of monosaturated fatty acids good for the heart.

 The use of Kaju in Indian cooking is rich and abundant, right from the base of some rich, delicious gravies to top of some lip-smacking sweets as their garnish.

 The reason I called the Kaju curry a royal feast is because of its richness and obviously the presence of cashew.